 The idea came to me the way all great ideas do: at the eleventh hour.
 A few weeks before Christmas, I stumbled upon a vintage sweater pattern, and fell hard.
 It was an adorable bulky zippered sweater, with a figure skater on the back.
 I just had to make it for my figure-skating mother.
-But why stop there???
-Down the rabbit hole I went, and soon I'd surfaced vintage sweater patterns for almost everyone on my list: from a super cool motorcycle sweater for my then boyfriend (now husband — take that, sweater curse!), to a sweet kitten for my niece, and more.
-So much more.
+But why stop there?
+Down the rabbit hole I went, and soon I'd surfaced vintage sweater patterns for almost everyone on my list.
+From a super cool motorcycle sweater for my then boyfriend (now husband — take that, sweater curse!), to a sweet kitten for my niece, there was something for everyone.

-Knowing I was in over my head, I called that figure-skating mom of mine, who also happens to be an amazing knitter, and she talked some sense into me.
-But only a little.
-Together, we would knit ten sweaters...for next Christmas.
-We gave ourselves a year to plan, knit, design, and so forth.
-And so began our year of the sweaters.
+Knowing I was in over my head, I called that figure-skating mom of mine, who also happens to be an amazing knitter, and she talked some sense into me — but only a little.
+Together, we would knit 10 sweaters for next Christmas.
+We gave ourselves a year to plan, design and knit.
+Our year of sweaters had officially begun

-Though we already had a handful of patterns, the thrill of the hunt was strong, and so we began by researching vintage Mary Maxim style sweater patterns — Etsy, eBay, you name it, we searched it.
-Finding an obscure pattern that neither of us had seen before was intensely satisfying, and you can bet we spent waaaay more time shopping patterns than we actually needed to.
-But, hey.
-We were having FUN!
+Though we already had a handful of patterns, the thrill of the hunt was strong, so we began by researching vintage Mary Maxim style sweater patterns — Etsy, eBay, you name it, we searched it.
+Finding an obscure pattern that neither of us had seen before was intensely satisfying, and you can bet we spent way more time shopping patterns than we actually needed to.
+But hey, we were having fun.

 Eventually, we started knitting.
-I knocked out the motorcycle sweater pretty quickly (my boyfriend was traveling, it was winter in New York, I had a LOT of solo knitting time).
-And then, because I'm the worst, I packed up all the pieces and mailed them home to my mom, who wove in all my ends, and seamed the entire sweater, then put in the zipper.
+I knocked out the motorcycle sweater pretty quickly.
+(My boyfriend was traveling and it was winter in New York, so I had a LOT of solo knitting time.)
+And then, because I'm the worst, I packed up all the pieces and mailed them home to my mom, who wove in my ends, seamed the entire sweater and put in the zipper.
 She did this for every sweater I knit.
 Did I mention I'm the worst?

 As my mom tackled my horse sweater, I started her figure skating sweater.
 And then I got bored.
 Two sweaters in and I was sick of following the rules.
-I did what any sensible knitter would do, and spent hours in an Excel sheet, charting out an insane intarsia heron chart for my sister's sweater.
-And then I knit it, twice.
+So I did what any sensible knitter would do and spent hours in an Excel sheet, charting out an insane intarsia heron chart for my sister's sweater before knitting it, twice.
 Sometimes the colors just aren't right, you know?
-And because that was so much fun, I designed an X-men sweater, too.
+But the process was so much fun, I ended up designing an X-Men sweater, too.

 The Heron Sweater